felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/en/user-interface.md

 ---

-**IMPORTANT NOTE**: The first time you access the logs from iKentoo Bridge, you will be asked to **Allow** the Bridge to access the information on your HubRise account.
+**IMPORTANT NOTE:** The first time you access the logs from iKentoo Bridge, you will be asked to **Allow** the Bridge to access the information on your HubRise account.

 ---